JeremiahKaren/35percent.github.io/_posts/2020-10-25-wood-dene-protest-against-empty-homes.md

 As well as redeveloping the Wood Dene site, NHHT, or Notting Hill Genesis (NHG) as it became in 2018, has a big presence elsewhere in Southwark.
 NHG is development partner for [the Canada Water development](https://www.nhg.org.uk/building-homes/developments/canada-water-southwark/), where it is building 1030 homes across a range of tenures).
 Including 230 private rent units, through its [Folio London](https://www.insidehousing.co.uk/news/news/g15-landlord-lines-up-250m-loan-using-prs-portfolio--68091#:~:text=Notting%20Hill%20Genesis%20(NHG)%20is,non%2Dsocial%E2%80%9D%20housing%20business.&text=The%20G15%20landlord%20has%20been%20slowing%20its%20development%20programme%20overall) subsidiary.

+NHG is also the affordable housing provider on the Aylesbury regeneration, [where it received a £210m bailout from Southwark](http://35percent.org/2020-07-12-aylesbury-estate-fds-variation/), after Southwark took over the development of the First Development site, to build council homes.